OpenDSA/OpenDSA/RST/en/VisFormalLang/FLIntro.rst

   currently are.
   In this case, this works because we can't have more than 12 such states.
-  So, we don't nee working memory.
+  So, we don't need working memory.

 * Can you write a program to determine the **value** of a valid mathematical expression?